Professional Development Workshops

 Intensive full-day focus - Fractions, Decimals and Percentages

 During the first workshop at most of our member schools, we generally focus on our place value sequence (however, this can be altered to another focus if you prefer), progressing through each critical skill from the early years up to year 6.
+We can also focus on the early years exclusively if preferred, or years 3-6, based on school goals; however, generally, we recommend whole-staff participation (including learning support officers) as we brainstorm enabling/extending prompts throughout all sessions.
 This involves modelling and teams participating in our highest impact hands-on lessons for that concept.
 In the process, we explain and demonstrate strategies for modelling with materials, questioning and feedback tips, common misconceptions, as well as brainstorming enabling and extending prompts and strategies for ongoing extension and support within each session.
 The navigation, assessment options and links to the units are consistently highlighted throughout the day as well.

 Engaging, hands-on workshops: As demonstrated by the feedback below, our workshops are very dynamic, fast-paced, interactive and engaging for teachers, rather than a lecture-style presentation.
 Teachers ask lots of questions and are shown practical tips to gain the most from the units and assessments to assist with the daily elements of hands-on maths planning based on students’ points-of-need.
 We can also cater the curriculum day to your school’s numeracy goals and specific focuses.